27 October 2025

 Autonomous doesn’t mean unsupervised.
 Strong governance separates successful implementations from liability risks.

-Log every action agents take.
+Audit Trails and Transparency: Log every action agents take.
 Who made the decision?
 What data informed it?
-Can you explain the outcome to customers, regulators, or auditors?
-Treat agents like digital employees subject to the same accountability standards.

 5. Scale with Strategy, Not Just Technology